singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 **Single Threaded**

 Although this problem (in the single threaded version) shouldn't be hard, a lot of candidates overcompli­ cate it.
-They look for something"beautiful"that reuses the fact that the divisible by 3 and 5 case ("FizzBuzz") seems to resemble the individual cases ("Fizz" and"Buzz").
+They look for something "beautiful" that reuses the fact that the divisible by 3 and 5 case ("FizzBuzz") seems to resemble the individual cases ("Fizz" and "Buzz").

 In actuality, the best way to do it, considering readability and efficiency, is just the straightforward way.
 ```java